xankuroi/TRG_Character_Site/README.md

 # TRG Character Sheets

 This is the frontend for the TRG character sheets.
 The "database" is a number of Google sheets.
-W15 and W16 are currently hard-coded pages and do not pull from any sheets due to the closing of sheets API v3.
+W15 and W16 are hard-coded pages and do not pull from any sheets due to the closure of Google Sheets API v3.

 Current frontend uses sheetjs to process an xlsx export of the workbook.